Juneteenth is a holiday on June 19th celebrating the emancipation of those who had been enslaved in the United States.

 The holiday is considered the longest running Black holiday in America, and has been called America's second independence day.

-This June 19th, Pride St. Charles is celebrating and honoring Juneteenth and all our Black community members as we uplift and empower Black culture and voices.
+We're celebrating and honoring Juneteenth and all our Black community members as we uplift and empower Black culture and voices.

 We Want Your Perspective